-1st Line is a new way to fight infections in our increasingly antibiotic- resistant world.
-It is a specially developed supplement that boosts the body’s natural defences through molecules known as thiocynates ions.
-Ist Line is a unique alternative to taking an antibiotic for infections, because it destroys all types of infections, including viruses, without any harmful side effects.
+1st Line is a new way to fight infections in our increasingly antibiotic - resistant world.
+It is a specially developed supplement that boosts the body’s natural defences through molecules known as thiocyanates ions.
+1st Line is a unique alternative to taking an antibiotic for infections, because it destroys all types of infections, including viruses, without any harmful side effects.

 Watch our interview with Richard Stead the inventor of 1st Line below

 Thiocyanates are naturally produced in the body, and help to fight against unwanted bacteria, viruses, yeasts and fungi – none of which are responsive to antibiotics.
-Unlike taking an antibiotic for infections, thiocyanates do not attack normal healthy bacteria, and do not, therefore, leave the body in a weakened state of immunity for several weeks.
+Unlike taking an antibiotic for infections, thiocyanates do not attack normal healthy bacteria, and therefore, do not leave the body in a weakened state of immunity for several weeks.

-Whether you are looking for way of boosting your body’s natural immunity, or you are seeking a staph infection treatment, or you would like a natural alternative to an antibiotic treatment, the 1st Line kit provides a unique way of reducing the everyday threat of infection.
+Whether you are looking for a way of boosting your body’s natural immunity, seeking a staph infection treatment, or would like a natural alternative to an antibiotic treatment, the 1st Line kit provides a unique way of reducing the everyday threat of infection.

 For all too many of us, the natural response when we are unwell is to reach for the antibiotics.
 This over-use has resulted in the emergence of bacterial strains that are resistant to antibiotics.
 Such is the scale of the problem, it now appears that a large number of antibiotics have developed their own ‘use by’ dates, after which they are effectively worthless.